Austrian traditions of Pentecost

 Pentecost is a summer festival with similar games and rituals of those popular on May Day.
 Different folk games were typical for this holiday, such as games with rings, sticks, the “rider game”.

 In Europe, there was a tradition to dress up as a “Laubmännchen“ (a Green Boy).
 Children or young people were wrapped with flowers or green garlands so that the whole body was green.
 Then they went in a solemn procession from house to house with music, free beer and delicious dishes.
-This ritual is preserved in some Austrian villages up to our days.
+This ritual is still preserved in some Austrian villages today.

 Family traditions.
 Eva Staudinger lives with her husband in Klagenfurt and works at the Waldorf Kindergarten in Villach.
 "It's so important to convey our traditions to our children," she says.

 In the Waldorf Kindergarten children learn the Austrian traditions.
-"On Pentecost we bake with the children the delicious Pentecost bread and make a big flower together," Eva tells.
+"On Pentecost we bake with the children the delicious Pentecost bread and make a big flower together," says Eva.
 "Then we make a dove of paper, because it is a symbol of the Holy Spirit.
 We decorate the table nicely with a red tablecloth, birch green and pink (the colors of Pentecost).
 On the wreath of birch twigs, we hang the doves and put a candle for each child.
-Then we tell an appropriate story or fairy tail".
+Then we tell an appropriate story or fairy tale".

 Once a year, Eva invites all children with their families to her home and organizes a festival in the garden.
 Girls and boys play folk games and sing folk songs.
 "Today some old traditions are gone.
 Others are not quite forgotten.
 Perhaps tomorrow children will discover them again", Eva thinks.